tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/Activities/05-Stu_Data_Cleaning/README.md

 ## Challenge

 Now that nulls and duplicates have been wrangled, clean up the data a little more by removing the `$` currency symbols from the `price` field.
-Then, use the `astype` function to cast `price` to a `float`.
+Then, use the `astype` function to cast `price` to a `float`, and validate using `dtype`.

 ## Hint